Bachelor of Nursing (Advanced Studies)

 Why study at Sydney Nursing School?

-- over 800 hours of clinical placements in a variety of health care settings in both metropolitan and rural areas, with the possibility of an international placement towards the end of your program.
+- We provide hands-on learning from week one through clinical simulation labs and 800 plus hours of clinical placements in a variety of health care settings in both metropolitan and rural areas, with the possibility of an international placement towards the end of your program.

-- Learn how to use research to make evidence-based decisions, enabling you to provide the best care for patients and their families.
+- You will learn how to make evidence-based decisions, enabling you to provide the best care for patients and their families.

 Upon graduation, you will be eligible to apply for registration as a nurse with the Nursing and Midwifery Board of Australia.